RoboDevelopX/TimetablerApp/README.md

 # TimetablerApp
-This is part of my final research project for my degree course in Computer Science.
+This is a project in Computer Science.
 ## Overview
 This is an Android application represents a two-part for a software system, TimetablerApp represents the client side of the client-server architecture.
 This application allows users, ie lecturers, students and administrators to view and register for units and view the timetable once it is available.

-## Scope
-As of version 1.0.0 the app reflects requirements and models of Catholic University of Eastern Africa.
-Future updates will be shown here.

 ## Features
 ## Software Architecture